speedyconzales/series-scraper/README.md

 1. install [ffmpeg](https://ffmpeg.org/download.html) and make sure it is in PATH -> `ffmpeg -version`
 2. install [chrome](https://www.google.com/chrome/) or [chromium](https://www.chromium.org/getting-involved/download-chromium/)
-3. install requirements via pipenv and Pipfile OR create a virtual environment and install them via pip and requirements.txt
+3. install requirements via `pipenv` and Pipfile OR create a virtual environment and install them via `pip` and requirements.txt
-4. copy and rename template.yml to config.yml and fill in the required folder paths for the respective type of the content
+4. copy and rename `template.yml` to `config.yml` and fill in the required folder paths for the respective type of the content
+5. if you want to download from [bs.to](?plain=1#L7) you need to make sure that the recaptcha-solver.crx binary file is present in the src/extensions folder.
+Either download it with `git lfs` or download it as a raw file from the [github repo](https://github.com/speedyconzales/series-scraper/blob/main/src/extensions/recaptcha-solver.crx)

 ## Usage
 1. use `main.py`